freeCodeCamp/guide/src/pages/javascript/arguments/index.md

 For more information on the optimization issues:
 Optimization Killers: <a href='https://github.com/petkaantonov/bluebird/wiki/Optimization-killers#3-managing-arguments' target='_blank' rel='nofollow'>Managing Arguments</a>

-### ES6 spread operator as a way to circumvent the arguments object
+### ES6 rest parameter as a way to circumvent the arguments object

-In ES2015/ES6 it is possible to use the spread operator (`...`) instead of the arguments object in most places.
+In ES2015/ES6 it is possible to use the rest parameter (`...`) instead of the arguments object in most places.
 Say we have the following function (non-ES6):

     function getIntoAnArgument() {
         var args = arguments.slice();
         args.forEach(function(arg) {
             console.log(arg);
+        });
     }
-    }

-can in ES6 be replaced by:
+That function can be replaced in ES6 by:

     function getIntoAnArgument(...args) {
         args.forEach(arg => console.log(arg));
     }

 note that we also used an arrow function to shorten the forEach callback!

+The arguments object is not available inside the body of an arrow function.

+The rest parameter must always come as the last argument in your function definition.
+    ```function getIntoAnArgument(arg1, arg2, arg3, ...restOfArgs  /*no more arguments allowed here*/) {
+        //function body
+    }```